 The JPB placed an order for ninety-six (96) new bi-level EMU vehicles to be produced by Stadler US, Inc. and delivered in six-car trainsets.
 The JPB ordered an additional thirty-seven (37) EMUs in December 2018 using an option in the Stadler contract.
 The JPB has now ordered an electrified fleet of one hundred thirty-three (133) EMUs configured as nineteen (19) seven-car trainsets.
 The JPB has remaining options to purchase up to fifty-nine (59) more EMUs at prices based on the date when the option is exercised.

-The JPB is considering exercising some of the remaining options prior to the option expiration date of August 15, 2023; these options would not be funded by the PCEP.
-One trainset could be hybrid battery-electric powered to allow it to operate on the non-electrified track serving Gilroy at the south end of Caltrain's system.
+The JPB exercised part of its remaining options to purchase four (4) additional EMU trainsets; these vehicles will not be funded by the PCEP.
+The JPB also purchased a single hybrid Battery Electric Multiple Unit (BEMU) to provide wireless electrified service from San Jose to Gilroy at the south end of Caltrain's system.

 The EMU contract contained an option for Stadler to maintain the vehicles; the JPB did not exercise this option and the vehicles will be maintained by TASI, the JPB's current rail operator.
 The JPB states that Stadler will provide on-site training and assistance for TASI's personnel for two (2) years following vehicle acceptance.